SmartSystemLab/LearNEXO/README.md

 # LearNEXO
-# 📚 LearNexo - an Edtack App that infuses AI into learning
+# 📚 LearNexo - an Edtech App that infuses AI into learning

 This project is a TypeScript-based EdTech application